ashie/meta-inputmethod/README.md

 ### ibus and ibus-*

-Although we don't yet publish them, we alreay have these recipes internally.
+Although we don't yet publish them, we already have these recipes internally.
 Please contact us if you need them.
 We'll ensure to publish them if there are actual needs.